 Two forms must be filled out and delivered to the Middle Eastern Studies Program to complete this application stage:

 1. Students who have completed at least six credits of related coursework in Middle Eastern Studies should complete the Graduate Enrollment Internal Admission Application form (PDF) to receive admission to the program.
-Once completed, the form should be submitted to Ms. Amy Marsden at the Moynihan Institute (346 Eggers Hall) who will sign for the Middle Eastern Studies Program and pass it on to the Graduate Enrollment Management Processing Center (716 E. Washington Street).
+Once completed, the form should be submitted to Ms. Amy Marsden at the Moynihan Institute (346 Eggers Hall) who will pass it on to the Graduate Enrollment Management Processing Center (716 E. Washington Street).
 Please note that the “Program Code” for the Certificate in Middle Eastern Affairs is MI17CAS.

 2. The Program of Study form (PDF) has to be signed by the student’s advisor and by Professor Sezgin (100 Eggers Hall).
 The Program of Study will be held by Ms. Amy Marsden until all the requirements for the certificate (twelve credits) are complete.
 Ms. Marsden will submit this form to the Graduate School (304 Lyman Hall) in a timely manner before the student's expected graduation date so that the documents and information can be gathered as the graduation date approaches.